Foods | Cooking

 Sear the steaks, moving them with tongs a little so they don't stick to the bottom, approximately 5 to 6 minutes per side.

 Using this Pan-Searing technique, proceed to cook your steak to your desired doneness.
+You steak is done when the

 to 10 minutes before serving.
-During this time the meat continues to cook (meat temperature will rise 5 to 10 degrees after it is
+During this time the meat continues to cook (meat temperature will rise 5 to 10 degrees

 Sear-Roasting Steak Cooking Technique: